Endometriosis & Adenomyosis

 • Infertility

-• Digestive symptoms: constipation, diarrhoea, bloating & nausea
+• Digestive symptoms, including constipation, diarrhoea, bloating and nausea

 • Pain with intercourse